Cognigy/Documentation/docs/en/docs/live-agent/reports.md

 ### Resolution Count
 <div class="divider"></div>
-Click on Resolution count tab in Reports.
+Click on the Resolution count tab in Reports.
 The graph will show the number of conversations resolved on the selected days.
-On pointing the mouse to a particular graph of the day, the details of the number of conversations resolved on that day can be found out.
+On pointing the mouse to a particular chart of the day, the number of conversations determined on that day can be found out.

 <figure>